 Lego Digital Designer Skill Builder

 In this exercise, you will be introduced to additional software used to design your robotic systems for your semester long project (SLDP).
-You will learn the basic design methods using Lego digital designer, and through this, the needed design for your SLDP will be met.
+You will learn the basic design methods using Lego Digital Designer in order to create a 3D model of the chassis of a robot.
+After practicing the skills learned in this tutorial, you will be able to create models of your own robot to include in reports and presentations.

-Now you will begin by going to factory building option then you will select the free building type, and now you should be in the build mode of Lego digital designer.
+Now you will begin by going to factory building option.
+Then, you will select the free building type and now you should be in the build mode of Lego Digital Designer.
 In build mode, you are able to build on this mode.
-On the top right hand side you should see Fig 1.
+On the top right hand side you should see Figure 3.
 The first icon is the build mode, while the second it the view mode which allows you to watch your model in different environment, the third icon is the building guide which shows you how to make it in real life.

 The Camera controls allow you to zoom and display the view points around you model.
 By using the up and down arrow you can rotate over and below the object, and same goes to the side arrows.
 The plus and minus buttons allows for the zooming in and out.
 By clicking the center button, you can center your project.